xiix0/scam/README.md

-You will be awarded a medal for disregarding safety in saving someone.
+You have a deep interest in all that is artistic.